 - Dementia Castle Hill (4th Friday)

-We are still supporting clients with a range of services, including a Virtual Hub, Meals, Homecare, Helpine, Counselling and Brainy Dogs.
+We are still supporting clients with a range of other services, including a Virtual Hub, Meals, Homecare, Helpine, Counselling and Brainy Dogs.
 Go to our Coronavirus page for full details.

 For all enquiries, please call 01473 712225.

 Headway Suffolk offers direct care to survivors of brain injury and neurological conditions.
 Our Neuro Hubs in Ipswich and Bury St Edmunds are open five days a week and benefit people through the rehabilitation activities they provide.
 We also have satellite hubs once a week across towns in the county – see the above links for further details.

 We can also manage your personalised budget for you in a safe and secure way and, unlike other organisations, we will not charge you for this service.

 Each day at the Hub is structured differently in order to meet the specific needs and levels of ability of clients.